 AIM 7351731 sets forth test methods/levels for the different RFID technologies used on the market today.

-It is impossible to know everywhere that RFID readers are used, and therefore the FDA requires this testing to ensure the product will not be interfered with and operates correctly.
+It is impossible to know everywhere that RFID readers are used, and therefore the FDA requires this testing to ensure the product will not be interfered with and operate correctly.

 It is important to note that AIM 7351731 applies to all electrical medical devices, not just medical devices that contain wireless devices/components.